Fairmont Personal Injury Lawyer

 In the early days after an injury, you should retain copies of any and all documentation related to your accident.
 If another person or party is responsible for your damages, you should handle your immediate medical concerns and contact a personal injury attorney as soon as you are able.
 There is a two-year statute of limitations for filing personal injury claims in Minnesota, and this time limit starts on the date of an injury or the date a plaintiff discovered an injury.

-The attorneys at Knutson + Casey in Fairmont, MN have helped clients all over Minnesota recover damages for their personal injury claims and other civil actions.
+The personal injury attorneys at Knutson + Casey in Fairmont, MN have helped clients all over Minnesota recover damages for their personal injury claims and other civil actions.
 If you believe you have a personal injury claim, contact our office today to schedule a free consultation.
 We can review your claim and let you know the types of compensation you could expect from a successful lawsuit.